 Benefit name Description Trauma benefit Pays the Child cover benefit amount if an insured child suffers one of the 18 insured trauma conditions.
-Injury advancement benefit An advance payment of \$10,000 is payable if an insured child suffers single loss of limb or eye or severe accident or illness requiring intensive care.
+Injury advancement benefit An advance payment of \$10,000 is payable if an insured child suffers loss of a hand or foot or sight in one eye or severe accident or illness requiring intensive care (with mechanical ventilation for 10 consecutive days).
 Carer benefit A monthly carer benefit of \$5,000 is payable if the Child cover benefit amount is \$200,000 or more and the policy owner or the policy owner's partner has to stop full-time paid employment to care for an insured child at home (unless a Trauma benefit is payable).
 Death & terminal illness benefit Pay up to \$200,000 on the death or terminal illness of an insured child.

-In-built policy provisions
+In-built features

 Benefit name Description Inflation protection Cover will increase every year, unless declined by you, without health assessment.
 Cover increase provision The sum insured can be increased by \$10,000 on each insured child's 6th, 10th and 14th birthdays, without our reassessment of his/her health within 30 days of any of the specified birthdays.
 Continuation of cover Allows the insured child to convert the Child cover policy to an adult policy without the need for medical underwriting once they reach the age of 15.
-Interim cover Puts some accident cover in place as soon as cover is applied for, as set out in the Interim cover terms on page 48.
+Interim cover Puts some accident cover in place as soon as cover is applied for, as set out in the Interim cover terms on page 49.
 Premium holiday Allows a break in cover (up to 12 months over the life of the policy) to ease financial pressure.